 The QAU would like to record its sincere gratitude to Professor A K Azad Chowdhury, Chairman, UGC and State Minister for his pioneering role for establishing the quality assurance mechanism in Bangladesh and for the support provided to the QAU in making it functional within a short time.
-The QAU is also grateful to Professor M Muhibur Rahman, member, UGC in charge of HEQEP for his extremely valuable suggestions and inputs for preparing this operations manual.
-WE also gratefully acknowledge the technical assistance provided to QAU by the World Bank's education team for the drafting of this manual.
+We also gratefully acknowledge the technical assistance provided to QAU by the World Bank's education team for the drafting of this manual.
 We sincerely thank the acting project director of HEQEP and its concerned officials who provided the logistics and facilities to QAU for setting up its office and working environment.
 Lastly I gratefully acknowledge the contribution of the Ministry of Education, especially the Hon'ble Minister and secretary for their overall guidance and leadership for enhancing the quality and relevance of higher education in Bangladesh, particularly the Ministry's patronage of HEQEP that made it possible for the QAU to start the onerous journey for establishing quality assurance in the country's higher education institutions.